-The GET and curl procedures above will only output the contents of the script that needs executing - the script will still need to be manually executed.
-However, you can automate that part, too, using the command below.
+The GET and curl procedures above will only output the contents of the script that needs executing - the script will still need to be manually exec command below.
 This passes the script's contents to the sh shell to immediately execute.
-As noted above, on Ubuntu and similar systems, you might need to insert sudo before the sh.
+As noted above, on Ubuntu and similar systems, you migl